Master of Science in Medical Dosimetry

 The Medical Dosimetrist is a member of Allied Health and Radiation Oncology Team.
 Our program is based at Southern Illinois University Carbondale while our clinic sites are at various locations.

 The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-It meets the formal education eligibility criteria for the national certification exam following graduation and six months of full-time employment, as required by the Medical Dosimetry Certification Board.
+It meets the formal education eligibility criteria for the national certification exam following graduation as required by the Medical Dosimetry Certification Board.

 Track 1 is for individuals seeking a career in Medical Dosimetry.